 A ganglion cyst is a noncancerous lump filled with a jelly-like fluid.
-Most are harmless, but they can be uncomfortable, particularly on the foot.
-They often disappear on their own, but some people opt for treatment.
+Most are harmless but can be uncomfortable, particularly on the foot.
+They often disappear on their own, but pain relief, a steroid injection, or surgery may be necessary.

-Ganglion cysts develop near joints or tendons, often around the wrist, but sometimes on the ankle, foot, or elsewhere on the body.
+Ganglion cysts develop near joints or tendons, often around the wrist but sometimes on the ankle, foot, or elsewhere.

 These cysts tend to disappear on their own, but if a cyst is uncomfortable or painful, a doctor can provide treatment.